 Just call it a win: What’s behind Trump’s sudden victory declaration against the Houthis?

-- On May 6, President Donald Trump declared a halt to the US airstrikes against the Iran-supported Houthi rebels in Yemen, following a ceasefire deal facilitated by Oman.
+- On May 6, President Donald Trump declared that the United States would end its nearly two-month campaign of airstrikes targeting the Houthi forces in Yemen, which are supported by Iran, following a ceasefire agreement brokered by Oman.

 22 Articles